Slope filtrations of log $p$-divisible groups: Some extension properties on log regular schemes

-\begin{rem} Proposition \ref{ext of subgrp over log reg dvr} does not hold without the assumption of log regularity.
-Let $R$ be a henselian discrete valuation ring over $\bF_{p}$ with a prime element $\pi$ and a fraction field $K$.
-We equip $\Spec R$ with the log structure associated to the map $\bN\to R$ mapping $1$ to $\pi^{p}$.
-Let $S$ denote the resulting fs log scheme which is not log regular.
+\begin{rem} Proposition \ref{ext of subgrp over log reg dvr} does not hold without the assumption that $S$ is log regular.
+Let $R$ be a henselian discrete valuation ring over $\bF_{p}$ with a uniformizer $\pi$, and $K$ be the fraction field of $R$.
+Let $S$ be the fs log scheme $\mathrm{Spec}R$ equipped with the log structure defined by $\bN\to R$ mapping $1$ to $\pi^{p}$ (which is not log regular).
 Let $\eta$ be the generic point of $S$ and $s$ be the closed point of $S$.
-As in example \ref{log fin grp ass to q}, we can associate to $q:=\pi^{p}\in \bG_{m, \log}(S)$ an exact sequence of log finite group schemes over $S$
+By abuse of notation, we simply write $s$ for the log scheme $(\mathrm{Spec}k(s),\cM_{\mathrm{Spec}k(s)})$.
+As in Example \ref{log fin grp ass to q}, we can associate to $q\coloneqq \pi^{p}\in \bG_{m, \log}(S)$ an exact sequence of log finite group schemes over $S$